The Sovereign Individual

 The Sovereign Individual has been recommended by members of the cryptocurrency community such as Naval Ravikant and Brian Armstrong.
 In 2020, the book was reprinted with a preface written by PayPal co-founder Peter Thiel.

-Overview

-Originally, the book was published in 1997 as The Sovereign Individual: How to Survive and Thrive During the Collapse of the Welfare State and later it was republished in 1999 under its current title by Touchstone.

 Chapters

 The book contains eleven chapters and has 446 pages (400 pages of plain text, 46 pages of references, notes, and an appendix.
 The latest edition of the book with Thiel's foreword adds two more pages).